bitrise-io/depman/README.md

 ## TODO

 * VCS versioning, similar to ruby bundler, define the version limits like in Ruby Gemfiles [http://bundler.io/v1.6/gemfile.html](http://bundler.io/v1.6/gemfile.html)
+* support Windows ('cp' and 'rm' doesn't work there)
 * other VCS systems (mercurial, most likely)
 * non VCS dependencies? - like a ZIP file on your server